-I’m a geek of sorts.
-My blog is also about technology and not just rants.
-Today I am compelled to write about the ever-widening gap that exists between man and machine.
+I write about technology.
+And today I am compelled to write about the ever-widening gap that exists between man and machine.
 Yes, you’ll judge me right away, with talks about artificial intelligence and how the apple advertisements have introduced Siri into the household and enriched lives.
-But I am about to discuss basics here.
+But let’s discuss the basics here.

 To give you an essence of time and nature of complexity, I participated in the National Science Congress with a working robotic waiter during the late nineties, and when I finished school I was still carrying my project work back and forth on 1.44MB floppy disks.
 We had perhaps one CD-ROM Drive in the computer lab and one in the Robotics Lab in those days.